nic335/Axiscope/README.md

 To correctly configure the endstop position for Z calibration:

-1. Home your printer and ensure T0 is selected
+1. Home your printer with T0 selected
-2. Using the jog controls in your printer interface, carefully position the nozzle directly centered over the endstop pin
+2. Using the jog controls in your printer interface, carefully position the nozzle directly centered over the endstop pin (not touching but close)
 3. Note the current X, Y, and Z positions displayed in your interface
 4. Use these values for `zswitch_x_pos` and `zswitch_y_pos` in your configuration
 5. For `zswitch_z_pos`, add 3mm to your current Z position (this provides clearance for probing uncalibrated nozzle)